This post lists several fun activities, tours, and events you can enjoy in Paris during the month of March, updated for 2023.

 With the weather being nicer, this should be a good month to visit this historic landmark.

-Find more information on how to get tickets here.
+Find more information on how to get tickets here

-10. Catch a Theatre or Cabaret Show
+10. See a Cabaret Show

 If you’re looking for more evening activities or family-friendly entertainment, we have full posts with more ideas!